Dubuque teen charged with attempted murder seeks move to juvenile court

 The attorney for a Dubuque teen charged with attempted murder asked an Iowa District Court judge this week to move the case to juvenile court.

 Emmanuel J. Fountain Jr., 17, of 2017 University Ave., Apt.
 3, was arrested in late January on the charge in connection to a May 13 shooting near East 18th and White streets.
-He also faces charges for allegedly possessing the drug ecstasy when he was arrested.
+He also faces charges of possessing the drug ecstasy when he was arrested.

 Police said Fountain, then 16 years old, and his brother, Jamar D.M.
 Little, then 17, walked into an alleyway to confront a 15-year-old boy, whose identity has not been revealed in court documents.
 They allegedly fired three shots at the boy, who escaped unharmed.